-KWA root. “complete, full, whole, all, every”
+√KWA root. “complete, full, whole, all, every”

-A root, frequently but not universally suffixal, indicating completion or fullness.
-The first appearance of this root was ᴹ√KWA “something” in The Etymologies of the 1930s, serving as the basis for ᴹQ. il-qa “everything, *all-thing” (EtyAC/KWA). √KWA reappeared in the Quendi and Eldar essay of 1959-60 glossed “completion” (WJ/392) or “full” (WJ/412), with extended form √KWAN and the verbal variant √KWAT “fill”.
+√KWA reappeared in the Quendi and Eldar essay of 1959-60 glossed “completion” (WJ/392) or “full” (WJ/412), with extended form √KWAN and the verbal variant √KWAT “fill”.
 It appeared again in various notes from the late 1960s on numbering systems, glossed “full, complete, all, every” (VT42/24), “whole, complete, all” (VT47/7), or “complete, full, all, the whole” (VT47/17).
 In these notes it was connected to Tolkien’s latest word for “ten” from this period: ✶kwayam > Q. quean or S. pae.
-Since the root √IL was usually used for “all”, I think it is more accurate to attribute the sense “complete(ness)” or “full(ness)” to √KWA.
+Since the root √IL was usually used for “all, every” in Tolkien’s later writings, I think it is more accurate to attribute the sense “complete(ness)”, “whole(ness)”, or “full(ness)” to √KWA.

 References ✧ VT42/24; VT47/7, 17; WJ/392, 412, 415